Sports Coach Logo Sports Coach Training Principles Fitness Components

 Cons:

 According to a study conducted in the U.S., the standard for climbing helmets is not aimed at impact injuries.
 The rate of head injuries is 12 times more generated from injuries sustained during collisions than from falling objects - an analysis of the accidents in the U.S. and Switzerland.
-This implies that none of the helmet types is ideal as crash helmets, except they have additional certification.
+This implies that no helmet type is ideal as crash helmets, except if they have additional certification.
 Nevertheless, the in-mold helmet still offers a higher quality value against collision injuries.

 Durability Of A Climbing Helmet